By Sumaiya Farheen and Andrew Siyabalawatte, March 2023

 What is the goal of Active Release Technique?

-The goal of ART is to restore proper function and range of motion to the affected area, reduce pain, and improve performance.
-ART practitioners use their hands to apply pressure to the affected area while the patient moves through a series of specific movements.
-This technique is designed to break up adhesions and scar tissue, which can restrict movement and cause pain.
+The goal of ART is to restore proper function and range of motion, reduce pain, and improve performance.
+Practitioners use their hands to apply pressure while the patient performs specific movements.
+This technique actively breaks up adhesions and scar tissue, which can restrict movement and cause pain.

 Active Release Technique In Massage